joglomedia/LEMPer/README.md

 sudo ./uninstall.sh
 ```

-## Nginx vHost Configuration Tool (Ngxvhost)
+## Nginx vHost Configuration Tool (ngxvhost)
 This script also include Nginx Virtual Host (vHost) configuration tool helps you add new website (domain) easily.
-Feel the faster Nginx like a trully shared hosting.
+Feel the faster Nginx like a truly shared hosting.
 The ngxvhost must be run as root (recommended using sudo).

 ### Ngxvhost Usage